OpenNebula HA Setup¶

 Bootstrapping the HA cluster¶

-This section shows on examples all steps required to deploy the HA Cluster.
+This section shows examples of all the steps required to deploy the HA Cluster.

 In the following, each configuration step starts with (initial) Leader or (future) Follower to indicate the server where the step must be performed.